owodolab/py-graspi/src/docs/source/index.rst

 Usage
 -----
-Below is a quick example of how to use the package to generate a graph and perform operations on it.
+Below is a quick example of how to use the package to generate a test graph file, construct a graph from the file, visualize it in 2D, compute the connected components, and finally, extract the descriptors.

+This example usage will output the number of connected components and additional details as well as return a txt file containing a list of the descriptors.
+This package's functionality in returning the descriptors for a microstructure is thorough.
+A full list of descriptors and their definitions can be found on the descriptors tab.

 .. code-block:: python